OutSystems/docs-product/src/develop/seo/prerender-io-usage-and-configuration.md

 ## Provide correct HTTP status codes

 If your pages return an HTTP status code other than 200, then add **meta tags** to inform Prerender.io of the correct HTTP status code.
-These tags allow you to specify an alternative status code or headers for crawlers and override the default behaviour of the HTML page that consistently returns a 200 status code.
+These tags allow you to specify an alternative status code or headers for crawlers and override the default behavior of the HTML page that consistently returns a 200 status code.
 For more information on adding meta tags, see Prerender.io [best practices](https://docs.prerender.io/docs/11-best-practices).
 For example, if a page is moved to a new URL, you can keep the old URL with a blank page and return a 301 status code.
 You can set the meta tags and Prerender.io return a 301 to the crawler with the page's new location.

 ```